This is how many further coronavirus cases there were in Horsham in the last 24 hours

-The number of coronavirus cases in Horsham increased by 105 in the last 24 hours, official figures show.
+The number of coronavirus cases in Horsham increased by 163 in the last 24 hours, official figures show – and two more deaths were recorded.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in Horsham.
+There were also two more coronavirus deaths recorded in the latest 24-hour period in Horsham.

-The dashboard shows 214 people had died in the area by December 14 (Tuesday) – which was unchanged from Monday.
+The dashboard shows 216 people had died in the area by December 15 (Wednesday) – up from 214 on Tuesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Horsham.